10 Fun Food Events Around DC This Weekend | Washingtonian (DC)

 Daniel Craig’s final James Bond movie is out, and Arlington hangout Whino (4238 Wilson Blvd.) is sending Craig off with a six-month-long celebration.
 Starting today, October 28, the bar/restaurant will feature a weekly Thursday screening of a Bond flick.
 A live DJ will score the scenes.
 Each $30 ticket gets you three themed cocktails, and the full menu will be available.
 Cocktails start at 8:30 PM, and Goldfinger begins at 9:30 PM.

-Watch an outdoor screening of Beetlejuice at Pizzeria Paradiso’s Hyattsville location (4800 Rhode Island Ave.) on Friday, October 29 at 6 PM.
-Each $10 ticket includes a glass of wine or beer, and attendees can choose between two meal specials: an appetizer and small pizza for $20, or two appetizers and a large pizza for $30.
-Stop by the Hyattsville or Spring Valley (4850 Massachusetts Ave., NW) locations for another promotion, called “pizza and pumpkins.”
+Stop by Pizzeria Paradiso’s Hyattsville (4800 Rhode Island Ave.) or Spring Valley (4850 Massachusetts Ave., NW) locations for a promotion called “pizza and pumpkins” from Friday, October 29 through Sunday, October 31.
 You’ll get two large pizzas and two pumpkin paint kits for $45.

 Chefs Zach Ramos and Amy Phan, the duo behind at-home sushi service Ama Ami, will take a 125-pound tuna and turn it into dinner right before your eyes.
 Learn tips for making sushi, sashimi, and hand rolls.
 The first class is tonight, October 28, and the second is Friday, October 29 at Mess Hall (703 Edgewood St., NE).
 Tickets are $110, and the event begins at 6:30 PM.